aaronicsubstances/bridge-arithmetic/README.md

   - Developing proficiency in arithmetic of single digit whole numbers
   - Developing proficiency in simplification of fractions

-If necessary, can split the activities above into two, use arithmetic to teach one part, and use custom operators and functions to teach the rest as part of algebra activities in the next section.
+If necessary, can split the activities above into two, use arithmetic to teach one part, and use custom functions to teach the rest as part of algebra activities in the next section.

 The activities which can still be taught with arithmetic are:
   - Addition of nonnegative rational numbers